makersacademy/chitter-challenge/README.md

 You need to sign up and sign in to post.
 But, you can view all the posts without signing up or signing in.

+## Update
+Now it is deployed to Heroku!
+Please try it out at https://chitter-away.herokuapp.com/

 ## How to install
 Please do the following:
 In your terminal